Lucas-mother3/CyanogenMax2D/README.md

-# CyanogenMax2D
+# CyanogenMax2D XL

-CyanogenMax2D is a similated environment of Android made with Max2D for Android devices. *Yeah, it's pointless*
+CyanogenMax2D XL is a similated environment of Android made with Max2D for Android devices. *Yeah, it's pointless* This version of the simulator is for tablets.
+If you want the original, then go to the main branch.

 ## Information